F.A.Q.

 We are fortunate to have a large following.
 Customers come back to us.
 But, as you will see when you check our references, there is a reason for such a loyal client base.

-What about permits?
+What do you think about permits?

 Does Barrington One Construction have Insurance?

 Yes, Insurance is necessary to protect your remodeling project and home.
-Barrington One Construction, L.L.C. has a 1 million insurance policy for your protection.
+Barrington One Construction, L.L.C. has a $1 million insurance policy for your protection.
 We can increase the coverage depending on the home improvement project.

 What should I be asking my contractor?